pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

 using a text editor.
 PythonAnywhere has a Python-specific text editor built in.
 Let's go check it out now.

-Go back to the Dashboard by clicking the PythonAnywhere logo, then click through to the **Files tab**.
+Go back to the Dashboard by clicking the PythonAnywhere logo above, then click through to the **Files** tab.

 Type *hello.py* into the input box that says "enter a new file name", and hit Enter.